No. Sleep. ‘Til Brooklyn.

 1. The Mirage

-In every city known for its contributions to dance music there is one venue that defines the scene there.
+In every city known for its contributions to dance music, there is one venue that defines the scene there.
 Berlin has Berghain.
 Chicago has Smartbar.
 Brooklyn has The Mirage.
 Regardless of the fact that this venue has been open for only a brief four years, it has become a powerhouse in the realm of dance music.
 Its debut event back in 2015 featured the likes of Behrouz, M.A.N.D.Y. and Bedouin, with Dixon and Ame stopping by for a 19-hour long Innervisions takeover three weeks later.
 Since then The Mirage has attracted practically every notable brand in dance music for an extended function.
 Green Velvet brought La La Land.
 Tale of Us brought Afterlife.
-This summer Claude Vonstroke is bringing a Dirtybird BBQ.
 Who knows what’s coming next?

 Another happy result of the worldwide dance music fever is the expansion of Ibiza’s infamous party brands to other hotspots around the globe.
 The White Isle is the epitome of dance music destinations, and when it’s renowned curators want to take a trip stateside, they often stop in Brooklyn.
 Elrow already has a date locked down for Brooklyn this month with headliners like Paco Osuna and Victor Calderone.
 Jamie Jones brought Paradise to the Mirage in September with Art Department and Omar S. A few months back Circoloco returned to NYC on Halloween for the third year in a row, and you have the promoter below to thank for that.

 At its core, success in promotion is a result of unfettered hard work, and Teksupport has been working incredibly hard to bring authentic dance music experiences to Brooklyn.
-Since their inception they have defined their aesthetic by offering extended sets to legendary selectors like Sasha, Eric Prydz, and Maceo Plex in raw, industrial environments which hearken back to the roots of house and techno.
-Now, this Memorial Day weekend, Teksupport will host their first major festival, Gather, an outdoor celebration of dance music culture.
+Since their inception, they have defined their aesthetic by offering extended sets to legendary selectors like Sasha, Eric Prydz, and Maceo Plex in raw, industrial environments that hearken back to the roots of house and techno.
+They are masters and providing a world-class techno experience in Brooklyn.

 Speaking of dance music culture, it’s important to note that events like those detailed above simply could not thrive in a city with no history.
 History makes things happen.
 Brooklyn may not have the same relationship with dance music as Chicago or Detroit, but New York played a pivotal role in the evolution of modern club culture.